dasch-swiss/dsp-das/docs/user-guide/data/work-on-data.md

 ### Display resource properties

 By default, only important properties are shown in the resource viewer.
-To display them all, click on the "unfold" button in the resource toolbar.
+To display them all, click on the button "Show all properties" in the resource toolbar.

 ![Show or hide properties.](../../assets/images/show-hide-properties.png)*Show or hide properties from the toolbar.*